A stethoscope and a mobile phone laying on a teal surface

 Healthcare in our current system doesn’t come cheap, even for people who have insurance.
 For those who don’t, finding affordable healthcare when you need it can be next to impossible.

 What does it mean to be underinsured?
 Underinsurance means that you have some health coverage, but for some reason—such as high deductibles or high out-of-pocket costs—you still have difficulty paying your medical bills.
-Nearly 44 million adults in the US are underinsured even though they are enrolled in employer-sponsored health plans.
-For adults who purchase health coverage on the individual market, nearly 42% are underinsured.
+Unfortunately, receiving health insurance through your employer doesn’t save you from being underinsured.
+In fact, 66% of underinsured adults have coverage through an employer plan, and 14% have coverage through the individual market.

-In 2019, a survey by the Federal Reserve found that 37% of adults would be unable to pay a $400 expense using cash or its equivalent.
-That’s especially problematic when the average cost of an emergency room (ER) visit in 2017 was $1,389.
-Also, in 2016, the average uninsured, non-elderly individual incurred $1,719 in healthcare expenses and paid $752 themselves.
-On top of all that, healthcare providers often charge uninsured patients between two and four times what health plans pay for the same services.
+In 2023, a survey by the Federal Reserve found that 37% of adults would be unable to pay a $400 expense using cash or its equivalent.
+That’s especially problematic when the average cost of an emergency room (ER) visit in 2019 was $2,453.
+Besides that, 23% of adults in 2023 had major, unexpected medical expenses that averaged between $1,000 and $1,999.

-Beyond the financial burden of accessing healthcare, many conditions related to reproductive health are stigmatized, leading people to delay seeking treatment.
-In the case of STIs, like Genital Herpes or Chlamydia, the majority of carriers do not even know they have the infection and therefore make no lifestyle change to prevent further transmission to unsuspecting sexual partners.
+Beyond the financial burden of accessing healthcare, many conditions related to reproductive health are stigmatized.
+This stigma may lead some to delay seeking treatment.
+In the case of STIs, like Genital Herpes or Chlamydia, carriers may not know they have the infection and therefore make no lifestyle change to prevent further transmission to unsuspecting sexual partners.

-When left untreated, other easily-treatable conditions can accelerate rapidly and lead to hospitalization (like a run-of-the-mill UTI becoming a kidney infection) and costly Urgent Care bills (remember that ridiculously high average ER cost of $1,389?).
+When left untreated, other easily treatable conditions can accelerate rapidly and may lead to hospitalization (like a run-of-the-mill UTI becoming a kidney infection) and costly Urgent Care bills (remember that ridiculously high average ER cost of $2,453?).

 When shame, stigma, and stress team up with inaccessibility and high costs around some of the most common reproductive health conditions, the result is a culture of untreated illness that can only lead to more suffering.

 Luckily, there’s a solution: enter telemedicine.
-With legions of licensed medical providers ready to move online, where the overhead costs of providing care are lower, telehealth companies connect patients with the resources they need, at an inclusive price point, which opens the door for millions of underinsured Americans to get treatment.
+Legions of licensed medical providers have moved online, where the overhead costs of providing care are lower.
+There, telehealth companies connect patients with the resources they need, at an inclusive price point, which opens the door for millions of underinsured Americans to get treatment.

 What Is Telehealth?